Diagnosing obstructive sleep apnoea (OSA)

 If you’re worried about the study, ask the sleep clinic what will happen.
 You can do some simple things to prepare, such as avoiding alcohol or caffeine and not taking a nap or strenuous exercise on the day.
 Let the clinic know if you’ve got any special requirements.
 If you’re ill on the date of your study, it’s best to postpone it until you’re feeling better.

 For the study, you’ll be monitored as you sleep by equipment attached to you.
 This is completely painless and you’ll be able to roll over and change positions.
 You may be asked to sleep on your back for a while to see if this affects your breathing.
-If you’re in hospital and experiencing obvious signs of OSA, you may be woken up to use a CPAP machine, so you can be assessed with and without it.
+If you’re in hospital and experiencing obvious signs of OSA, you may be woken up to use a continuous positive airway pressure (CPAP) machine, so you can be assessed with and without it.

 There are different kinds of sleep studies used to diagnose OSA.